Mehdi Mollapour

-Mehdi Mollapour (born June 14, 1973) is a British-American Biochemist and Cancer Biologist.
-He is a Professor, Vice Chair for Translational Research and Director of Renal Cancer Biology Program for the Department of Urology, and Adjunct Professor at the Department of Biochemistry and Molecular Biology at SUNY Upstate Medical University.
+Mehdi Mollapour (born 1973) is a British-American biochemist and cancer biologist.
+He is a professor, vice chair for translational research and director of Renal Cancer Biology Program for the Department of Urology, and adjunct professor at the Department of Biochemistry and Molecular Biology at SUNY Upstate Medical University.

 Education

-Mollapour holds a BSc (Hons) in Microbiology and Biochemistry from the University of East London, MSc in Applied Molecular Biology of Infectious Diseases and Diploma in Tropical Medicine & Infectious Diseases from the London School of Hygiene & Tropical Medicine.
+Mollapour holds a BSc (Hons) in microbiology and biochemistry from the University of East London, MSc in applied molecular biology of infectious diseases and diploma in tropical medicine and infectious diseases from the London School of Hygiene & Tropical Medicine.
 In 2001 he received his PhD in Biochemistry from the University College London.

 Academic career

 Mollapour completed his postdoctoral research at the University of Sheffield and in 2006 he received the Federation of European Societies (FEBS) fellowship.

 He joined the laboratory of Dr Len Neckers in Urological Oncology Branch, (Chief Dr. W. Marston Linehan), at the National Cancer Institute as a research fellow in 2007.

-In 2013 he joined the Department of Urology at the Upstate Medical University as an Assistant Professor.
+In 2013 he joined the Department of Urology at the Upstate Medical University as an assistant professor.
 He became the Director of the Kidney Cancer Program within the same department in 2015.

 In 2018 he became the Professor of Urology and Adjunct Professor of Biochemistry and Molecular Biology at SUNY Upstate Medical University.
 He was also named the Vice Chair for Translational Research for the Department of Urology in the same year.
+Mollapour was elected president of the Cell Stress Society International in 2023 and began his term in 2025.
+Mollapour's h-index is 49, based on almost 10,000 citations.

 Research

 Molecular Chaperones

 Mollapour is widely recognized for his research on post-translation regulation of the molecular chaperone Heat shock protein-90 (Hsp90) and co-chaperones in cancer.
-His work demonstrated how reversible biochemical reactions can become directional and ordered, and in general, how a house-keeping machine (Hsp90) can be modulated through signaling inputs.
-Mollapour’s finding on post-translational modifications of the Hsp90 chaperone machinery has also explained the reasons for tumors sensitivity and selectivity towards the Hsp90 inhibitors.
+His work demonstrated how reversible biochemical reactions can become directional and ordered, and in general, how a house-keeping machine (Hsp90) can be modulated through signaling inputs and consequently regulating many cellular pathways such cell cycle, steroid hormone receptor and autophagy.

+Mollapour's finding on canonical and non-canonical post-translational modifications of the Hsp90 chaperone machinery has also explained the reasons for tumors sensitivity and selectivity towards the Hsp90 inhibitors.

 Tuberous Sclerosis Complex and Birt–Hogg–Dubé syndrome (BHD)

-Mollapour’s laboratory has discovered the tumor suppressor TSC1 and FNIPs function as the new co-chaperones of Hsp90.
+Mollapour's laboratory has discovered the tumor suppressor TSC1 and FNIPs function as the new co-chaperones of Hsp90.
 These two proteins are involved in Tuberous Sclerosis Complex and Birt–Hogg–Dubé syndrome (BHD) syndromes respectively.
 His research has identified a cross-talk between these two co-chaperones and demonstrated interconnectivity and compensatory mechanisms between the BHD and TSC pathways.